If you are wondering to yourself, “Is it hard to learn the cello?” Then, continue reading.

 - “Hymns for Beginner Cello” by Hannah C Sheats

 - “24 lessons A Practical Method to Learn the Art of Cello Playing” by Chihiro Takeuchi and Martin Stanzeleit.

 But aside from these resources, I must say that technique, like good posture, is a crucial part of learning to play a stringed instrument.
 You can check online to see if you’re in tune and on time, but at some point, you’ll need a professional to watch you and give you this critical advice.

 If your posture or technique is wrong, you may have trouble with your intonation for a long time.
 You could also hurt your body and wallet over time.
 So, when you start playing the cello, you should see a teacher for proper posture and ensure it’s not causing you any pain.

 Is Learning Cello As An Adult A Good Idea?

-The most common question I receive is, “Have I left it too late?”
-My answer?
-It is never too late to start.
+For those learning cello as an adult a common question is, “have I left it too late?”
+The answer is that it is never too late to start.